Barbog/deja-website/pages/survival-guide.preparing.the-essentials-for-your-camping-area.en.md

 - Furry clothing, onesies.
 - Be a superhero, a unicorn, a vicar in a tutu, or a nun.
 Be a fairy, an elf, a hobbit, a racoon. . .
   **Remember: no glitter and feathers!!!**
-- **<span style="color:fuchsia;>LED or other lighting for clothes**
+- <span style="color:fuchsia;">**LED or other lighting** </span>for clothes
-	-There are no lights once it is dark, so the easiest way to be recognised is by wearing something that emits light.
+  ​
   Buy some form of LED lights operating on battery, and attach them to your clothes or headgear.
 The more colourful the better.